What happens if the government shuts down: An illustrated guide | KRDO

 Because many federal workers are off the job during a government shutdown, many services are stopped or slowed, disturbing the day-to-day life for many Americans.

 Notably, Social Security payments to seniors, Americans with disabilities and others would continue to be distributed.
-The Postal Service will also continue regular service.
+The Postal Service would also continue regular service.
+Some states would use their own funds to keep open certain national parks, like the Grand Canyon.

 Here are some examples of how a shutdown could affect you.